We always get a lot of questions about white paint around here. And while it’s not rocket science, I totally get why people are apprehensive at first!

-So, today’s question is: How do you choose the perfect white paint?
+So, today’s question is: How do you choose the best white paint?
 What rooms should we not use white in?

 Here’s what I love about white paint: